This advice is for babies and children up to age 18.

 If your child becomes unwell quickly, the cause is unlikely to be COVID-19.
 Their symptoms may be caused by another illness.

-Your child does not usually need to be tested
+Your child does not usually need to get tested for COVID-19.

 If your child gets a positive test result

-If your child's test result is positive, they should keep isolating until both of these apply:
+If your child's test result is positive, they should:

 People your child lives with

 People your child lives with who are at high risk of illness from COVID-19 should take extra care.
 There is a higher risk they could get the virus.
-If they develop symptoms, they should act fast and get a PCR test.
+If they develop symptoms, they should stay at home and limit contact with other people.

 How to treat your child's symptoms